© E. Merilšinen

 *The term 'current feedback' is also used to denote a certain feedback arrangement where the inverting input terminal is of low-impedance type and thus sinks or sources current.
 Some manufacturers also use this scheme in audio amplifiers, but this has nothing to do with feeding the load by current.

-At high frequencies, the inductivity of the speaker and its cable causes in the circuit of fig. b above that the feedback signal exhibits certain phase lag with respect to the output voltage.
+At high frequencies, the inductivity of the speaker and its cable causes (See fig. b above) the feedback signal to exhibit certain phase lag with respect to the output voltage.
 This phase lag adds to the total lag of the loop and can hence jeopardize the circuit's stability although there would be enough voltage gain for stable operation with resistive feedback.
-In order to make the feedback more resistive at high frequencies, an RC network can be attached in parallel with the speaker, as shown in the figure below; this arm acting like an extra "way" in the crossover filter and establishing the principal current path for the highest frequencies.
+In order to make the feedback more resistive at high frequencies, an RC network can be attached in parallel with the speaker, as shown in the figure below; this arm acting like an extra "way" in a crossover filter and establishing the principal current path for the highest frequencies.
 It is better to connect the arm in the amplifier rather than in the speaker, so that cabling inductance will also be eliminated.
-(It is common practice also in conventional amplifiers to use an RC branch from the output to ground in order to reduce load inductivity.)
+(It is common practice also in conventional amplifiers to use an RC branch from the output to ground though its function is different.)

 A strongly capacitive load may also make some amplifier circuits oscillate, and the presented RC arm also helps in such a case.
 Additionally, the arm constrains possible high-frequency noises, whose leading to the speaker is not meaningful.

 Grounded Load Operation

 If so desired, the load can be attached to the ground by using the variation shown below in which the load and the current-sensing resistor have been interchanged.
 Because this resistor is now separated from the ground, its voltage drop has to be replicated into a ground-referenced feedback signal with a distinct difference amplifier, consisting of A2 and four resistors.